grafana/grafana/docs/sources/enterprise/reporting.md

 You can configure report-specific template variables for the dashboard on the report page.
 The variables that you select will override the variables from the dashboard, and they are used when rendering a PDF file of the report.
 For detailed information about using template variables, refer to the [Templates and variables]({{< relref "../variables/_index.md" >}}) section.

-Note that the query variables saved with a report might get out of date in case the results of that query change.
-If that happens, the selected variables will need to be manually updated in the report, unless `All` value is selected.
+> **Note:** The query variables saved with a report might go out of date if the results of that query change.
+For example, if your template variable queries for a list of hostnames and a new hostname is added, then it will not be included in the report.
+If that happens, the selected variables will need to be manually updated in the report.
+If you select the `All` value for the template variable or if you keep the dashboard's original variable selection, then the report will stay up-to-date as new values are added.

 ### Render report with panels or rows set to repeat by a variable